 Quite a number of research studies have been released recently about listening to music and productivity.
 A lot of the headlines point to the connection between listening to music and lessening of productivity.
 The important detail to notice is which particular type of activity the participants were less productive in.

 We translate cutting edge research so that busy music teachers can use it!
-Subscribe to BBB today to get access to monthly readings and shareable fact cards!
+Become a BBB member today to get access to monthly readings and shareable fact cards!

 Sometimes studies have found that listening to music impedes tasks requiring verbal memory such as reading while others find that music with words is more distracting than music without words.
 The studies do not find that listening to music is distracting, just distracting during specific tasks.